ArkEcosystemArchive/docs-legacy/docs/guidebook/core/testing.md

 ##### toBeSuccessfulResponse()

-Assert that the given value is a paginated API response.
+Assert that the given value is a successful API response.

 ```ts
 expect({